HootJacques/Portfolio/README.md

 ## Rough Plan
 - Table of Content / Menu Bar
-    - Navigation with jump links to eaech of 4 sections
+    - Navigation with jump links to each of 4 sections
 - Profile section
      -Bio with content cuztomized to the technology specific program.
 - Skills section (Resume)
     - Resume